-Cynthia Nixon Says 'Being Bisexual is Not a Choice' in Statement to The Advocate
+Cynthia Nixon Says 'Being Bisexual is Not a Choice'

 Wit star Cynthia Nixon’s comments to the New York Times that, for her, being gay was a choice, have set off a firestorm of controversy.
 Now, Nixon has given an exclusive statement to The Advocate in an attempt to clarify her statements.